walmartlabs/generator-thorax/README.md

 ** Run `grunt production`**

-When your ready to build concatenated and minified versions of your css and JavaScript source run `grunt production`.
+When you're ready to build concatenated and minified versions of your css and JavaScript source run `grunt production`.
 The output can be found in `dist/` and a browser window will be booted so you can play with the production version of your application before deployment.

 #### Test Your Production Build in Multiple Browsers